 That kind of long-range context helps put things in perspective.

 When we talk about interest rates, we typically talk about averages.
 The reality is you're probably going to be quoted a different rate, and that percentage depends on a host of factors unique to you.

 But it's unlikely to be 12 percent.
 Or 10 percent.
 People who bought homes decades ago still shake their heads looking at today's rates.
 Focusing on the present, the reality is it's still a great time to buy a home.

-If you’ve been thinking about using your VA home loan benefits or you’re not sure if you even have them, you can talk with a Veterans United loan specialist at 855-524-7279.
-You typically can’t lock your rate until you’re under contract on a home, but a loan specialist can talk with you in more detail about rates then and there and what might be possible as a result of your service and sacrifice.
+If you've been thinking about using your VA home loan benefits or you're not sure if you even have them, you can talk with a Veterans United VA Loan Expert at 855-870-8845.
+You typically can't lock your rate until you're under contract on a home, but a VA loan expert can talk with you in more detail about rates then and there and what might be possible as a result of your service and sacrifice.